seclab-ucr/SyzBridge/README.md

 ## What is ExpBridge

-ExpBridge is a research project that aims to adapt Linux upstream PoCs to downstream distributions.
+ExpBridge is a research project that adapts Linux upstream PoCs to downstream distributions.
-It provides rich interfaces that let you do a lot of cool things with Syzbot bugs
+It provides rich interfaces that allow you to do a lot of cool things with Syzbot bugs

 - Bug Reproduce (Upstream/Downstream)
 - VM Management